This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Accelerated B.S. and M.S.

-The accelerated B.S. and M.S. program allows academically talented students to earn both the B.S. and M.S. in in Biology in a minimum of five years by completing approved graduate courses during the senior year of their undergraduate program.
+The accelerated B.S. and M.S. program allows academically talented students to earn both the B.S. and M.S. in Biology in a minimum of five years by completing approved graduate courses during the senior year of their undergraduate program.
 Students in the program may count up to 12 hours of graduate courses toward both the B.S. and M.S. degrees.
 Thus, the two degrees may be earned with a minimum of 138 credits rather than the 150 credits necessary if the two degrees are pursued separately.

 Students holding these degrees will be more broadly trained and will have significantly more experience and exposure to specific disciplines within biology.
 They will also receive a considerable amount of training in professional communication.
 Thus, they will be more competitive for private sector positions, professional programs and graduate studies at the doctoral level.
 In addition, the financial cost of the accelerated program provides a significant cost savings when compared to earning the B.S. followed by the M.S. in Biology.